 - The Illinois Supreme Court has designated the DCBA as an Accredited MCLE Provider for our seminars and CLE meetings.
 Members receive discounts on all seminars, skills training workshops and other opportunities to earn IL MCLE credit, including 50-75 hours of free MCLE offerings each year.
 See our Calendar of Events.

-- With more than 20 committees focusing on various aspects of substantive law, DCBA has a group to serve your specific interests.
-Each committee meets periodically to discuss recent developments and to hear presentations from leaders in their field.
-See a list of DCBA's committees.
+- With more than 20 sections focusing on various aspects of substantive law, DCBA has a group to serve your specific interests.
+Each section meets periodically to discuss recent developments and to hear presentations from leaders in their field.
+See a list of DCBA's sections.

 - An Illinois Supreme Court approved Mentoring Program that matches new attorneys with those who have experience in their field.
 Receive MCLE credit as a mentor or mentee.

-- Over 50 free MCLE credit opportunities at committee lunch meetings every year.
+- Over 75 free MCLE credit opportunities at section lunch meetings every year.

 - Lawyers Lending a Hand, a monthly, public service project, provides hands-on help to area non-profit organizations.
 The group conducts successful coat and toy drives each year, benefitting local charities.
 Check the Calendar for upcoming projects.

-- The DuPage County Bar Legal Assistance Program maintains 2 full and 1 part-time staff attorney providing legal services to the indigent, and oversee our program to provide pro bono legal services to the indigent of DuPage County.
+- The DuPage Bar Legal Assistance Program maintains 1 full and 2 part-time staff attorney providing legal services to the indigent, and oversee our program to provide pro bono legal services to the indigent of DuPage County.

 - The Judiciary Committee screens and evaluates all judicial candidates from Associate Judges to Appellate Court Justices.

 - Mock Trial Demonstrations for middle schools and a Mock Trial Competition for high school students.